 There are a variety of state laws that might also give you the right to take time off for health reasons -- and prohibit your employer from firing you because of it.
 For example, some states have family and medical leave laws, similar to the FMLA, that give employees the right to take time off.
 Some states require employers to give employees a certain amount of leave (and to reinstate them when the leave is over) for pregnancy and childbirth.
 In some states, an employee is entitled to a certain amount of time off work to deal with domestic violence issues.

 Get Legal Help

 As you can see, there are a number of laws that might protect you from being fired for taking sick leave.
 If your employer has fired you, disciplined you, or threatened to do either because you have been out sick, you should talk to a lawyer right away.
 An experienced employment lawyer can assess your claims and help you decide how to proceed.
-If you have been fired, a lawyer can help you negotiate a fair severance -- or file a legal claim against your employer, if that's the best strategy in your situation.
+If you have been fired, a lawyer can help you negotiate a fair severance or file a legal claim against your employer, depending on what the best strategy is in your situation.